Al-Haqbani/z/README.md

 If you have your own JSON file of regex rules, set `EMPLOLEAKS_EXTRA_PATTERNS` to the file path so those patterns are loaded automatically at startup.

+### Repository wordlists

+A sample list of common GitHub repositories is provided at `data/repo_wordlist.txt`.
+You can pass this file to the wordlist generator with `--wordlist` to create a custom dictionary containing repository names such as `Googleai` and `Sallaapp`.
+These wordlists are useful for brute forcing or mass searching tools that require candidate repository names.

 ### Command line options

 You can also run scans non-interactively: